UDON: Uncertainty-weighted Distributed Optimization for Multi-Robot Neural Implicit Mapping under Extreme Communication Constraints: INTRODUCTION

 Multi-robot systems can map large-scale environments more efficiently by exchanging local observations to build a unified scene representation.
 A particularly promising recent approach is to use neural implicit scene representations, such as Neural Radiance Fields (NeRFs) \cite{NeRF}, which encode complex 3D geometry and appearance into a small amount of learnable parameters.
 Neural implicit maps are compact and can readily incorporate semantic information \cite{Inplace, Lerf}, making them suitable for multi-agent mapping applications ranging from planetary exploration \cite{Nebula, LunarCADRE} to multi-UAV survey missions \cite{UAV}.
 However, the performance of these collaborative systems is vulnerable to communication disruptions, such as limited bandwidth or environmental factors.
 To this end, this paper addresses a key challenge: enhancing the robustness of multi-agent neural implicit mapping against severe bandwidth limitations and packet loss.

-The communication constraints are especially problematic for fusing neural implicit maps, as they lack a direct merging mechanism unlike explicit representations \cite{indoor1, activeMapping}.
-A common strategy to achieve this is to pose map fusion as a distributed optimization problem and drive local neural maps toward a \emph{consensus} using methods such as decentralized consensus alternating direction method of multipliers (C-ADMM) \cite{DiNNO,Di-NeRF}.
+While explicit representations can be fused through simple additive operations—for instance, by combining multiple point clouds—neural implicit maps require more complex strategies One common strategy is to pose map fusion as a distributed optimization problem and drive local neural maps toward a \emph{consensus} using methods such as decentralized consensus alternating direction method of multipliers (C-ADMM) \cite{DiNNO,Di-NeRF}.
 This consensus yields per-agent replicas of a shared neural implicit map that encodes the team’s collective observations.
 In practice, however, bandwidth limits, latency, and packet drops render communication inherently asynchronous.
 Under these conditions, the underlying distributed optimization may diverge and agents may fail to reach consensus, leading to degraded reconstruction fidelity and inconsistent scene understanding across the team~\cite{ramen}.

 To mitigate this problem, state-of-the-art methods such as RAMEN~\cite{ramen} utilize an uncertainty-weighted C-ADMM algorithm to bias the consensus towards more reliable neural maps.
 RAMEN achieves robust mapping performance under challenging communication disruptions.
 However, its performance still degrades under extreme communication conditions (e.g., less than 20\% communication success rate).
 Other multi-agent neural implicit mapping methods like MACIM \cite{MACIM} and OpenMulti \cite{OpenMulti} attempt a different approach, replacing C-ADMM with a ``consistency loss".
 Despite offering greater robustness to communication failures, these methods are often limited in their ability to capture fine environmental details, especially under severe communication constraints.